-In the interests of accountability and transparency, this report has been compiled to provide a detailed statistical analysis of the DPC's handling of OSS complaints.
+In the interests of accountability and transparency, in March 2022, the DPC published a report providing a detailed fact-based overview and statistical analysis of the DPC's handling of OSS complaints in the period May 2018 to end 2021.

-Drawing on the data collected from the initial three and a half years of the operation of the one-stop-shop (25 May 2018 to 31 December 2021), the report provides an overview of the cross-border complaint handling processes employed by the DPC and the associated concrete statistics, including, the number of complaints received, numbers concluded, and outcomes achieved.
-For full context, the DPC has received over 18,000 complaints since the GDPR came into application of which over 15,000 have been concluded.
+This report updates the March 2022 publication with metrics and statistical analysis for the period 25 May 2018 to 19 September 2022.
+The report provides an overview of the cross-border complaint handling processes employed by the DPC and the associated metrics, including, the number of complaints received, numbers concluded, and outcomes achieved.
+For full context, the DPC has received almost 20,000 complaints since the GDPR came into application of which over 17,000 have been concluded.